yourealwaysbe/shortyz-1/README.md

 Additions:

 * Updated file handling compatible with Android 11.
+* Import of puzzles as well as download.
+* Backend file format changed to IPuz.
 * Download of daily Guardian and Independent Cryptics.
 * Weeding/updating of downloadable puzzles.
 * Less crazy night mode colors and night mode by system theme.